stegaBOB/solana_ed25519_verify/README.md

 # Solana ED25519 Signature Verification Helper Function

 Pretty self-explanatory.
-Quite a bit more expensive than the precompile program, but also quite a bit easier to use with no ix sysvar shenanigans necessary.
+Quite a bit more expensive than the precompile program, but also quite a bit easier to use with no instruction sysvar shenanigans necessary and no required instruction data overhead.

 ---